sdboyer/sdboyer.io/content/vgo/intro.md

 Now, having pushed out MVS's rules to their logical conclusions, I've seen where much of the displaced complexity lands - and I believe that the cure is worse than the disease.
 That is, MVS will cause more harm than arises from the NP-complete problems Russ designed it to circumvent.

-There are eight essential issues that lead me to this conclusion.
+There are six essential issues that lead me to this conclusion.
 We'll explore each of them, and more, over the course of this series:

 - MVS has almost all the failure modes of a dep-style system, and more.
 Failures manifest as false positives.
 The only failure mode MVS lacks is pathological SAT solving; a later post will cover approaches to mitigating realistic SAT risks.
 - When incompatibilities with new versions of your dependencies arise, MVS affords you only extreme options: